 Symptoms of a Redback Bite

 Redback bites can be very painful.
-Symptoms may slowly progress over the
+Symptoms may then slowly progress over the

 First Aid for a Redback Bite

 Then, use a cold pack, wrapped in a cloth, to help alleviate pain and discomfort.
-Keep a close watch on symptoms and consult medical help if the pain becomes too great.
-Also, call 000 straight away if there are serious symptoms or if the person is becoming unwell.
+Next, keep a close watch on symptoms and consult medical help if the pain is becoming too great.
+Also, call 000 immediately for an ambulance if severe symptoms develop or the person becomes seriously unwell.

 When Medical Attention Is Needed